hiveeyes/arduino/generic/README.rst

-- A sensor node collects sensor data, encodes it with :ref:`BERadio` and sends it through a RFM69 radio module to a gateway node or a protocol transceiver node.
+- A sensor node collects sensor data, encodes it with :ref:`BERadio` and sends it through a RFM69 radio module to a gateway node or a telemetry relay node.

-- A protocol transceiver node receives radio signals on RFM69 and emits them to RFM95 (LoRa).
+- A telemetry relay node receives radio signals on RFM69 and emits them to RFM95 (LoRa).
 The messages are processed opaque, no decoding takes place here.